 Violet Vines Marshman Centre for Rural Health Research partnership funding

-Round Three Funding Applications - Now Open
+Round Three Funding Applications - Now Closed

 The VVMCRHR funding stream supports short-term projects that directly improve the health or well-being of people living in rural and remote locations.
 This means that the number of people benefitting and the extent of benefit, as a direct result of the project, is an important consideration in project assessment.